About Me

 Research poster summarizing the final results of the atrial segmentation project.
 View full version on GitHub.

 - Overview: Traditional manual segmentation of atrial structures (regions of the heart) in medical imaging is time-consuming and varies between observers.
-Using machine learning, I developed a model for automatic 3D segmentation of the atrium to improve accuracy and efficiency in cardiac image analysis.
+Using machine learning, we developed a model for automatic 3D segmentation of the atrium to improve accuracy and efficiency in cardiac image analysis.

 - Key Activities: